Libraries

 (If you are only using PDF Ink for EPUB, don't worry about libraries.)

-While there are quite a few PDF-handling software libraries out there, there are only a handful of pertinent, quality ones built on PHP.
-Several of those are included in PDF Ink: TCPDI, FPDI, TCPDF, and FPDF.
+While there are quite a few PDF reading/editing software libraries out there, there are only a handful of pertinent, quality ones built on PHP.
+Several of those libraries are open source and are included in PDF Ink: TCPDI, FPDI, TCPDF, and FPDF.

 Screenshot of PDF Ink plugin settings page showing potential choice of PHP PDF manipulation libraries, in an HTML select.
 Includes TCPDF, FPDF and SetaPDF-Stamper, and more.